WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 - In a class constructor, you must call `super()` before you do anything else.
 So, a React component `constructor()` in its most basic form looks as is shown here.

+- Even though you may see the constructor syntax used in some online resources, the best practices for how to write the initial state for components has changed in recent years.
+Instead, we can create a component and directly define the starting state without ever having to use a constructor as of React 16.
+The following will be a detailed guide of the older syntax as it will be likely that legacy React application might still use this syntax.
+Being familiar with both is important.

 </aside>

 ---